awsdocs/amazon-lightsail-developer-guide/doc_source/log-in-to-your-bitnami-application-running-on-amazon-lightsail.md

 1. Sign in to the [Lightsail console](https://lightsail.aws.amazon.com/)\.

-1. If you haven't already, create an instance using a “Certified by Bitnami” blueprint\.
+1. If you haven't already, create an instance using a Bitnami blueprint\.
 For more information, see [Create an Amazon Lightsail VPS](how-to-create-amazon-lightsail-instance-virtual-private-server-vps.md)

 1. On the Lightsail home page, choose the quick connect icon for the instance you want to connect to\.
-![\[Open the browser-based SSH client with quick connect.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-wordpress-quick-connect.png)
+![\[Open the browser-based SSH client with quick connect.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-wordpress-quick-connect.png)

    The browser\-based SSH client window opens, as shown in the following example\.
-![\[Browser-based SSH client in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bitnami-terminal-window.png)
+![\[Browser-based SSH client in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-bitnami-terminal-window.png)

 1. Type the following command to retrieve the default application password: